 As long as Charter's convertible notes remain outstanding and are not otherwise converted into shares of common stock, Charter must pay interest on the convertible senior notes and repay the principal amount in November 2009.
-Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, net of \$450 million of convertible senior notes now held by Charter Communications Holding Company, LLC ("Charter Holdco"), will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
-As of June 30, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$14 million in cash, which were available to pay interest and principal on Charter's convertible senior notes scheduled in 2007.
-On August 1, 2007, Charter Holdings distributed to CCHC, LLC ("CCHC") an intercompany note issued by Charter Operating with an outstanding balance, including accrued interest, of \$119 million.
-On the same day, CCHC distributed such note to Charter Holdco along with \$450 million of Charter's convertible senior notes and an investment account with \$26 million of cash.
+Charter's ability to make interest payments on its convertible senior notes on the convertible senior notes of \$430 million, net of \$450 million of convertible senior notes on beld by Charter Communications Holding Company, LLC ("Charter Holdco"), will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
+As of June 30, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$14 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
+In addition, Charter has \$25 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
+On August 1, 2007, Charter Holdco distributed to CCHC, LLC ("CCHC") an intercompany note issued by Charter Operating with an outstanding balance, including accrued interest, of \$119 million.
+On the same day, CCHC distributed such note to Charter Holdco along with \$450 million of Cash.
 As long as Charter Holdco continues to hold the \$450 million of Charter's convertible senior notes, Charter Holdco will receive interest payments from the government securities pledged for Charter's convertible senior notes.
 The cumulative amount of interest payments expected to be received by Charter Holdco is \$40 million and may be available to be distributed to pay semiannual interest due in 2008 and May 2009 on the outstanding principal amount of \$413 million of Charter's convertible senior notes, although Charter Holdco may use those amounts for other purposes.

-As of June 30, 2007, Charter Holdings, CIH, CCH I, and CCH II had approximately \$9.5 billion principal amount of high-yield notes outstanding with approximately \$0, \$188 million, \$2.2 billion, and \$7.1 billion maturing in 2008, 2009, 2010, and thereafter, respectively.
-Charter Holdings, CIH, CCH I, and CCH II will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
+As of June 30, 2007, Charter Holdings, CIH, and CCH I had approximately \$7.1 billion principal amount of high-yield notes outstanding with approximately \$0, \$188 million, \$34 million, and \$6.9 billion maturing in 2008, 2009, 2010, and thereafter, respectively.
+Charter Holdings, CIH, and CCH I will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
 However, because of their significant indebtedness, the Company's ability, and ability of its parent companies to raise additional capital at reasonable rates or at all is uncertain.
-During the six months ended June 30, 2007, the Company distributed \$915 million of cash to its parent company.
+During the six months ended June 30, 2007, the Company distributed \$788 million of cash to its parent company.